bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, The Whole Script" alt="Example, The Whole Script." />

-And it&apos;s just a short simple little line that we need to add and it will introduce us to yet another convenient function built into
+<p>And it&apos;s just a short simple little line that we need to add and it
+will introduce us to yet another convenient function built into
 <b>jQuery</b> which is the <b>not</b> method here.
 And what that does is it
-excludes a particular item from a function, we can chain these functions together.
+excludes a particular item from a function, we can chain these functions together.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 128. select all ul's, hide, toggle clicked menus (77) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">